Thinkwise/docs/docs/sf/process_flows.md

 ### FTP(S) connector

-The HTTP(S) connector provides the following input options with which several properties of an ftp(s) request can be controlled.
+The FTP(S) connector provides the following input options with which several properties of an ftp(s) request can be controlled.

 <table>
 <thead>